riger23/dndtokens/Readme.md

 ## Using the Token Generator

-The Token Generator is ready to use at https://dndtokens.herokuapp.com/index.html.
+The Token Generator can be found [here](https://dndtokens-riger.b4a.run)

 ## Host it on your own Server